 The Retirement System currently has a tiered benefit structure with the ultimate tier being more costly than the initial tier.
 The normal cost is computed based on this tiered structure.
-As a result, the normal cost rate is expected to increase as the members affected by the initial tier are replaced by new members.
+As a result, the normal cost rate is expected to increase as the members affected by the initial tier are replaced by new members, or when members upgrade their prior service.